MarcGuiselin/aws-transmutation/README.md

         )"
 ```

-## Common Questions:

-### Q: How do I change/delete my pipeline now that my code is in production?
+### How do I change/delete my pipeline now that my code is in production?

-__A:__ Find your pipeline stack and delete it.
+Find your pipeline stack and delete it.
 This won't affect your production stack.
 You can then create your own custom pipeline or recreate a Transmutation Pipeline using the same name and branch.

 ## Thanks